Rust-GCC/gccrs/libcody/README.md

 A PATHNAME response names the CMI file to be read.
 Should the builder have to invoke a compilation to produce the CMI, the response should be delayed until that occurs.
-If such a compilation fails, an error response should be provided to the requestor &mdash; which will then presumably fail in some manner.
+If such a compilation fails, an error response should be provided to the requester &mdash; which will then presumably fail in some manner.

 #### Include Translation